 Winter.
 Spring.
 Summer.
 Fall.
 Every season in Knoxville is truly unique, but when summer comes to a close, you’ll find all kinds of reasons to fall in love with this artful, adventuresome city.

-Prefer to discover from the comfort of your own vehicle?
-Choose a driving tour that aligns with your interests and put the pedal to the metal (disclaimer: please follow speed limits)!
+Prefer to discover Knoxville from the comfort of your own vehicle?
+Choose a Driving Tours that aligns with your interests and put the pedal to the metal (disclaimer: please follow speed limits)!
 Whether you want to understand the Civil War in this area, to explore the rural communities along the French Broad River, or get to know specific neighborhoods better, we have several self-guided driving tours that are free.

 These suggestions merely scratch the surface and there’s way more where that came from.
 We guarantee you’ll FALL in love with Knoxville!